 The University of Missouri is currently seeking its first class of Stamps Scholars.
 The Stamps Scholars at the University of Missouri will receive an extensive set of benefits: full tuition (in-state or out-of-state), fees, standard room and board, and books, all up to the full cost of attendance.
 All Stamps Scholars will also be members of the prestigious Honors College, and will receive, in addition to their scholarship funding, $16,000 over four years to support educational enhancement activities‚Äîresearch, artistry, study abroad, professional conferences, and more.

 Stamps Scholars will take part, as a unique cohort but also collectively with other MU Scholars & Fellows groups, in co-curricular and extra-curricular programs.
 These include special symposiums, guest speakers, semester trips to centers of research and artistry, study away programs, professional and leadership development workshops, and residential programming.
 Scholars will be assigned a special mentor and advisor and will also work closely with Honors College faculty.
 As members of the Honors College, all Stamps Scholars will enjoy priority registration, the Honors Learning Community, and an additional academic advisor.

 Selection Process for the MU Stamps Scholars

-Scholar finalists are invited to campus for an all expense-paid weekend in early March, where they will be treated to a full campus and Honors College experience, as well as sit for an extended one-hour interview, meet with students and faculty, and participate in several academic and social events.
-The selected recipients will then be required to participate in a Skype interview with a member of the Stamps Family Charitable Foundation, before being officially awarded the Stamps Scholars designation.
+Scholar finalists are invited to campus for an all expense-paid weekend in early February, where they will be treated to a full campus and Honors College experience, as well as sit for an extended one-hour interview, meet with students and faculty, and participate in several academic and social events.
+The selected recipients will then be required to participate in a Skype interview with a member of the Strive Foundation, before being officially awarded the Stamps Scholars designation.

 For more information: